-Woodstock is a decidedly white-collar town, with fully 95.51% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Woodstock is a town of managers, sales and office workers, and professionals.
-There are especially a lot of people living in Woodstock who work in management occupations (23.67%), sales jobs (17.54%), and office and administrative support (9.54%).
+Woodstock is a decidedly white-collar town, with fully 93.90% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Woodstock is a town of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Woodstock who work in management occupations (18.74%), office and administrative support (10.35%), and computer science and math (9.88%).

 Also of interest is that Woodstock has more people living here who work in computers and math than 95% of the places in the US.

 Woodstock is an extremely ethnically-diverse town.
 The people who call Woodstock home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Woodstock residents report their race to be White, followed by Asian.
-Important ancestries of people in Woodstock include Irish, Italian, English, and Polish.
+Important ancestries of people in Woodstock include German, Irish, English, Italian, and Canadian.